Available triggers

 Discord's Zapier action lets you choose any text channel in your server.
 Create multiple Zaps to route different event types to different channels.
 Payment notifications can go to #finances while task completions go to #project-updates.

 For project-specific routing, create separate Zaps with filters.
 Route task completions for Project Alpha to #alpha-updates while Project Beta notifications go to #beta-updates.
 Zapier's filter step checks the project name before sending.
+You can also filter by amount (only notify on invoices over $500) or by client (only notify for specific high-priority clients) to keep notification volume manageable.

 Recommended setup: create one Zap per notification type, each pointing to the appropriate channel.
 Separate Zaps keep your automations organized and easy to modify later.